MoFu Content Explained: What It Is, Why It Matters, And How To Turn Interested Visitors Into Qualified Leads

 Some of the core reasons behind the relevance of this link insertion for SEO include—

-Now, the functioning of the link insertion with SERP insights is quite easy.
+Now, using the link insertion with SERP insights is quite easy.
 That is, it analyzes top-ranking content pages and inserts the contextual links to build authority.

 1. Identifying Ranking Pages